Audience

 - Understand the auctioneer’s duties to third parties

-This qualification is suitable for membership of NAVA Propertymark.
-Learn more about becoming a member.
+This study programme is suitable for full membership of NAVA Propertymark.